segmentio/topicctl/README.md

 ## 🆕 Upgrading from v0

-We recently revamped `topicctl` to support ZooKeeper-less cluster access as well as some additional security options (SSL and SASL)!
+We recently revamped `topicctl` to support ZooKeeper-less cluster access as well as some additional security options (TLS/SSL and SASL)!
 All changes should be backwards compatible, but you'll need to update your cluster configs if you want to take advantage of these new features; see the [clusters section below](#clusters) for more details on the latest config format.